coinmetrics/terifi/README.md

-# Terifi - Bitcoin Options Data Collection Tool
+# Terifi - Getting Started with Options Data

 Terifi is a tool for downloading and analyzing historical options data from Deribit, focusing on Bitcoin options.
 It collects Greeks, implied volatility, contract prices, and open interest data using the CoinMetrics API.